ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 1. Change the Visualization to a Heat map

+**From these graphics we can see that our most loyal customers are the ones with the least credit applications and late payments.**

 > Note -
 > We see the same thing in this graphic with some data being (blank).
 Again, we could assume that a blank is a zero, but for more accurate analysis we should clean up the data and update the blnk to a 0 (zero).